By expanding health coverage and access to birth control to millions, Affordable Care Act (ACA) has been a game changer for women.

-What the ACA Has Meant for Women
+What the ACA Has Meant for Birth Control Access

 In the days before Obamacare became law, many people had to pay out-of-pocket for basic preventive health care like breast cancer screenings, Pap tests, and birth control — costing them hundreds of dollars a year or more.